raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_1.md

 title: Notes for 'Life on Earth' experiments
 ---

 + You should not use the LED matrix while your experiment is running.
-The Astro Pi will be covered to prevent stray light from spoiling the images taken from the window.
+The LED matrix will be disabled and the Astro Pi will be covered to prevent stray light from spoiling the images taken from the window.

 --- /collapse ---